What do you mean you can’t picture a horse?

-I have to admit, when Tom first told me he had aphantasia and couldn’t imagine a horse, I was quite skeptical.
+I have to admit, when Tom first told me he had aphantasia and couldn’t visualize a horse, I was quite skeptical.

-When I first met Tom, I just recently graduated from design school in a program (and I kid you not) that is all about imagining possible futures.
+When I first met Tom back in 2016, I had just recently graduated from design school in a program (and I kid you not) that is all about imagining possible futures.

-I recall asking him to sketch me a horse right then and there, so I could be sure he could.
+I asked him to draw me a horse right then and there, just so I could be sure.

-The interrogation did not end there.
-I must have brought up aphantasia 100x or more in casual conversations with Tom over the weeks that followed.
+The interrogation didn’t end there.
+I must have brought up the conversation again at least 100 times or more in casual conversations with Tom over the weeks that followed.

 I asked him questions about his experiences in school, with past relationships, with loss, and so much more.
 I was deeply curious.

-I even introduced the idea to family and friends to see if they could like me imagine things in their mind.
-I would ask anyone and everyone who was willing to engage, in an attempt to piece together this giant mystery that is aphantasia.
+I even introduced the idea to family and friends to see if they could visualize things in their mind.
+I would ask anyone willing to engage in the conversation, in a desperate attempt to piece together this giant mystery to me that is aphantasia.

 Like Tom, the conversation would always start with: Think of a Horse.

-While my conscious brain was busy exploring how it were possible not to imagine a horse, my subconscious was busy developing a crush on Tom.
+While my conscious brain was busy exploring how this was possible, my subconscious was busy developing a crush on Tom.